"This is the hand I have been dealt and I accept it" ...

 I think I played my hand well ...
 Asbury Anthony Hopwell

-To send flowers to Asbury's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Asbury A. Hopewell, please visit our floral store.